Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

       1. When running your function, just use `set_block(pos,block,replacement` to set the block in the world.

       2. Secondly, you have to save your command to the player history, so they can undo it.
-This is an O(n) operation, so don't worry about lag (If you don't understand that sentence, then don't worry about it either).
+This is an O(1) operation, so don't worry about lag (If you don't understand that sentence, then don't worry about it either).
 To do this, just run the function `add_to_history('action_'+your_function_name, player)` and add that to the lang as a translation key, mapped to the en_us translation, which will be displayed to the player when they run `/undo history`.
 This